 Where are the Opioids Coming From?

 - Mexico: Even though most of the world’s heroin is produced in Afghanistan, most of the heroin used by American drug users comes from Mexico.
 In 2014, 79 percent of the heroin seized by the DEA was Mexican white powder.5 According to the Council on Foreign Relations, most of the heroin that is smuggled into the United States is grown on poppy farms in Mexico.
-Once produced, the drugs are then produced by eight main cartels and distributed to highly-populated cities in America, such as Houston, Chicago, and Los Angeles.6
+Once produced, the drugs are then produced by eight main cartels and distributed to highly-populated cities in America, such as Houston, San Antonio, Chicago, and Los Angeles.6

 - China: Another primary source of illegal opioids flowing into the U.S. is China.
 Officials have long known that illegal drug manufacturers in China have been huge producers of the counterfeit pills, heroin, and fentanyl that is sold and used by drug users here in the U.S.8,9 Many of these substances are shipped internationally via USPS, FedEx, and UPS, despite requirements regarding advanced data on the contents of packages transported through customs.
 Most of the fentanyl today is produced in China and transported to the U.S. through Mexico.